w3c/AB-public/meetings/2025/10-23-summary.md

 # AoB

-The AB discussed issues to be raised at the next meeting including: [polling for the AC](https://github.com/w3c/AB-memberonly/issues/295) (member-only link); AB work mode; and the hybrid AC meeting.
+The AB discussed issues to be raised at their next meeting including: [polling for the AC](https://github.com/w3c/AB-memberonly/issues/295) (member-only link); AB work mode; and the hybrid AC meeting.